7 Taking it to a higher level

 “it would be great if you were to come with us to the disco.”
 “I hadn’t planned on going,” he admitted, “but if you are going, I’m sure it will be fun.”

-His heart pounded as he looked into her perfect face, now much closer than it had ever been before.
-He drank in her perfume and fought with the desire to run his fingers through her beautiful hair..
+His heart pounded as he looked into her perfect face, and he could feel his cheeks going red with the excitement.
+He drank in her perfume and imagined how nice it would be to run his fingers through her beautiful hair..

 “The others are about to leave, but it will take me a few minutes to pack my books for the weekend.”

-“No not at all,” he agreed willingly, not believing his luck.
+“No not at all,” he stuttered, not believing his luck.

-Shaun couldn’t contain his excitement as he waited in the lobby.
-She returned pulling on a cigarette.
+Shaun couldn’t contain his excitement as he waited.
+She returned puffing a cigarette.
 He had never seen her smoke before and was sure this was intended to impress him.
-She had also taken the time to put lipstick on and apply eye-shadow.
+She had also taken the time to put on lipstick on.

-By the time they got to the Mansion House the icy chill in the atmosphere confirmed how much he had messed up.
-He tried to redeem himself and tell her how he really felt about her, but the music was too loud.
+By the time they got to the Mansion House the icy chill in the atmosphere showed him how much he had messed up.
+He determined to redeem himself and confess how he felt about her, but the music was too loud.
 He tapped her on the shoulder and asked her to go outside.
-She turned her head briefly in his direction, an icy stare betraying her hostility.
+She turned her head in his direction, an dashed optimism with the coldest of expressions.